 Because each individual computer is its own system (hardware and OS), and

-because the OS on one system does know about or manage resources on the other
+because the OS on one system does not know about or manage resources on the other

 system, message passing is the only way in which processes on different